Stella-Nthenya/personal_website_stella_mutuku/README.md

 ## Model Classes

 - **User**: Represents a user of the application.
 It includes properties for username, email, and password.
-- **BlogPost**: Represents a blog post with properties such as title, content, creation date, and user ID.
+- **BlogPost**: Represents a blog post with properties such as title, content and user ID.
 - **Comment**: Represents a comment on a blog post.
-It includes properties for content, creation date, user ID, and post ID.
+It includes properties for content, user ID, and post ID.
 - **Skill**: Represents a skill in the user's portfolio, with properties for skill name and expertise level.